blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 > 💬 Removing some flexibility to establish a stronger contract between the block developer, embedding application, and end-user, allows for more powerful run-time inference and general confidence of all parties.
 Furthermore, creating a well-defined hierarchy of types, that are reusable and discoverable, encourages emergent standardization and, in turn, leads to higher-quality interoperable parts.

 In the following document we outline an approach to being more specific about the types that describe data.
-Through the following definitions of types, the community will be able to **gradually converge** upon a **consensus** of how to describe information.
+Through the following definitions of types, the community will be able and more likely to **gradually converge** upon a **consensus** of how to describe information.

 ## Motivating implications

-**embedding applications:**
+**embedding applications**, where types are shared with blocks, and property types shared across entity types:

 - are required to do less guesswork about what the block is asking for
 - require less user intervention (or hard-coded logic/guesses) to map X to Y

-**blocks:**
+**blocks**, where they share types with embedding applications:

 - have greater confidence that the data passed to them is correct and useable
 - are able to be more specific about their requirements and more easily express the function of the data